Fan-Tank/Local_Stress_Prediction/README.md

 ## Local_Stress_Prediction
-### A Local Stress Prediction Software for Pressure Vessel Based On ABAQUS-Machine Learning
+### Pressure Vessel Nozzle Local Stress Prediction Software Based on ABAQUS-Machine Learning
 The Local_Stress_Prediction package comprises an ABAQUS script and a corresponding plugin (GenerateDataset) for generating datasets, Python code for machine learning and model generation, and a comprehensive stress prediction software (Stress_Prediction-ML).
 This means that users can refer to these publicly available files to create stress prediction software tailored to specific working conditions and materials.
 1. One ABAQUS script and one plugin are publicly available and serve the purpose of generating datasets.
 This script or plugin is capable of creating nozzle models in batches based on user-provided parameters and subsequently calculating the stress within them.
 All the calculated data is saved in a .txt file, which can be transformed into datasets in various formats as per requirements.
 Modifying the script or plugin allows users to obtain datasets for different materials and working conditions, although it is recommended to limit modifications to material parameters and avoid altering other parameters.
 2. After generating the dataset, machine learning can be performed using Python code to create personalized predictive models.
 This enables the generation of stress prediction models for any working conditions and materials.
 These models are designed to carry out predictive tasks, and users have the option to develop graphical user interfaces (GUIs) to provide fully-fledged software that can be used by non-technical individuals.